SeaGL/seagl.github.io/_archive-sessions/2016/how-to-git.md

 3. Know where to look for more information about Git
 4. Know which questions to ask the Internet when you just can't even because everything is *so* broken.

-Note: While this talk touches on the use of Github it focuses mostly on the tool Git and tries to stay away from peaching for the use of any particular online collaboration tool (Bitbucket, Github, Gitlab, Gitolite, etc).
+Note: While this talk touches on the use of Github it focuses mostly on the tool Git and tries to stay away from preaching for the use of any particular online collaboration tool (Bitbucket, Github, Gitlab, Gitolite, etc).